Chapter 38 : I. Epilogue: Sixteen years later

 “No, I wouldn’t.”

 Melanie sighed.
 She knew he was just saying that because he was bitter, but his words were probably a little bit true – if it had all been reversed, Sirius would have shut himself away for months at least.

 With no idea what else to say, Melanie lifted the old photo off the table where Sirius had thrown it down, and watched the younger Sirius and herself laughing as they ran through the autumn leaves, happy and carefree.
 How could they ever have known then what devastation would occur less than two weeks afterwards?
 She set it down on the table again and watched Sirius standing by the window.

 Eventually, although still with a hint of bitterness, Sirius asked her, “Are you happy?”

 As much as she wished she could change some things that happened thirteen years ago, Melanie couldn’t imagine her life without the people in it now.
+She loved Archie, and she loved their children, but she couldn’t deny she still felt something for Sirius.
 How could she even begin to explain how she felt?

 Sirius was silent and started to walk away again.
 “Sorry,” said Melanie blankly.

 He sighed and turned around.
 “No, I’m sorry.
 I’m glad you’re happy,” he said, looking defeated.
-“Really I am.”
+“Really I am.
+You deserve it.”